christianpflugradt/virtuallet/README.md

 Many Pascal functions are compiler specific so the code won't compile with anything but the Free Pascal Compiler (fpc).

+#### GHC 9.4 dependencies

+You need to install the sqlite-simple package from Hackage: `https://hackage.haskell.org/package/sqlite-simple`

+I used Haskell Cabal to install it: `cabal install --lib sqlite-simple --ghc-option=-dynamic`

+I had to add the `ghc-option=-dynamic` option so that ghc wouldn't complain that some files are missing in the `data-array-byte` package.

 #### Go 1.15 dependencies

 You need to install the sqlite3 driver using go get: `go get github.com/mattn/go-sqlite3`